universal-meaning-map/docs/readme.md

 A system that embraces the above primitives is hard to imagine.
 The following are a set of use-cases and ideals it pursues that may help to further understand and materialize `IPMM` proposal.

 The use-cases are biased towards "semantic" domains.
 In the current software paradigm it translates to  social networks, chat apps, forums, articles, news, productivity tools, note-taking...
 In the `IPMM` paradigm all of those are the same thing, a system of creating, maintaining and sharing `meaning units` with adaptable user interfaces that require little specialized computation (filtering, sorting, rendering, timers).
-While the goal of `IPMM` is to eventually be used in any software category its too early to evaluate how far this framework can be pushed.
+While `IPMM` aims to eventually be used in any software category its too early to evaluate how far this framework can be pushed.

 - **Perfect traceability**. `Minformation` is born in a specific mind and its expression in the system can't be separated from its source.
 The evolution of each `note` can be traced and referenced all the way  back to its origin.